Introducing Bones to the Raw Dog Food or Cat Food Diet

 Carcass and bones come in all shapes and sizes and are an excellent workout for your pet and they also provide good, mental and physical benefits through the processes of actually trying to eat the meat of the bone.
 The action of chewing on a bone is incredibly beneficial as not only does it help to keep their teeth clean by naturally scraping tartar from the teeth, they also have to think about how they are going to eat this meal & then that will lead to them having to use their paws to hold down the bone & then use the jaw & neck muscles to chew the meat from the bone.
-It is incredably satisfying meal that helps to relax and keep your pet happy as all of these processes involved in eating a bone, release natural positive endorphins.
+It is incredibly satisfying way to feed raw dog food or raw cat food that helps to relax and keep your pet happy, wjhich in turn releases endorphines!

 What bones are safe to eat?